When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What’s the Problem with Landfills?

-The problem with methane gas is that it’s a strong greenhouse gas and is believed to be partially responsible for global warming.
-In the U.S., landfills are the third largest producer of released methane gases.
+Methane is a potent greenhouse gas that contributes significantly to global warming.
+In the U.S., landfills are the third-largest source of human-related methane emissions.

 Did You Know?